Mpox

 Can I get the vaccine if I was exposed to mpox more than 14 days ago?

-Not at this time.
-Vaccine given past the 14-day window will not provide protection or reduce risk of symptoms.
+Yes, if you otherwise meet criteria.
+But vaccine given after the 14-day window will not provide protection or reduce risk of symptoms from that exposure.

 What can I do to protect myself?